huggingface/transformers/README.md

 python -m torch.distributed.launch --nproc_per_node=4 --nnodes=2 --node_rank=$THIS_MACHINE_INDEX --master_addr="192.168.1.1" --master_port=1234 run_classifier.py (--arg1 --arg2 --arg3 and all other arguments of the run_classifier script)
 ```
 Where `$THIS_MACHINE_INDEX` is an sequential index assigned to each of your machine (0, 1, 2...) and the machine with rank 0 has an IP address `192.168.1.1` and an open port `1234`.

-## TPU support and pretraining scripts

-TPU are not supported by the current stable release of PyTorch (0.4.1).
-However, the next version of PyTorch (v1.0) should support training on TPU and is expected to be released soon (see the recent [official announcement](https://cloud.google.com/blog/products/ai-machine-learning/introducing-pytorch-across-google-cloud)).

-We will add TPU support when this next release is published.

-The original TensorFlow code further comprises two scripts for pre-training BERT: [create_pretraining_data.py](https://github.com/google-research/bert/blob/master/create_pretraining_data.py) and [run_pretraining.py](https://github.com/google-research/bert/blob/master/run_pretraining.py).

-Since, pre-training BERT is a particularly expensive operation that basically requires one or several TPUs to be completed in a reasonable amout of time (see details [here](https://github.com/google-research/bert#pre-training-with-bert)) we have decided to wait for the inclusion of TPU support in PyTorch to convert these pre-training scripts.

-## Comparing the PyTorch model and the TensorFlow model predictions

-We also include [two Jupyter Notebooks](https://github.com/huggingface/pytorch-pretrained-BERT/tree/master/notebooks) that can be used to check that the predictions of the PyTorch model are identical to the predictions of the original TensorFlow model.

-- The first NoteBook ([Comparing TF and PT models.ipynb](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/notebooks/Comparing%20TF%20and%20PT%20models.ipynb)) extracts the hidden states of a full sequence on each layers of the TensorFlow and the PyTorch models and computes the standard deviation between them.
-In the given example, we get a standard deviation of 1.5e-7 to 9e-7 on the various hidden state of the models.

-- The second NoteBook ([Comparing TF and PT models SQuAD predictions.ipynb](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/notebooks/Comparing%20TF%20and%20PT%20models%20SQuAD%20predictions.ipynb)) compares the loss computed by the TensorFlow and the PyTorch models for identical initialization of the fine-tuning layer of the `BertForQuestionAnswering` and computes the standard deviation between them.
-In the given example, we get a standard deviation of 2.5e-7 between the models.

-Please follow the instructions given in the notebooks to run and modify them.
-They can also be nice example on how to use the models in a simpler way than the full fine-tuning scripts we provide.

 ## Fine-tuning with BERT: running the examples